le0pard/le0pard.github.io/_posts/postgresql/2015-04-13-postgresql-indexes.md

  * Scales much better than GiST (support large volumes of data)
  * Works well for frequent recurrence of elements (and therefore are perfect for full-text search)

+# Block Range (BRIN) Index (9.5+)

+BRIN stands for Block Range INdexes, and store metadata on a range of pages.
+At the moment this means the minimum and maximum values per block.

+This results in an inexpensive index that occupies a very small amount of space, and can speed up queries in extremely large tables.
+This allows the index to determine which blocks are the only ones worth checking, and all others can be skipped.
+So if a 10GB table of order contained rows that were generally in order of order date, a BRIN index on the order_date column would allow the majority of the table to be skipped rather than performing a full sequential scan.
+This will still be slower than a regular BTREE index on the same column, but with the benefits of it being far smaller and requires less maintenance.

+More info about this index you can read in [this article](http://pythonsweetness.tumblr.com/post/119568339102/block-range-brin-indexes-in-postgresql-95).

 # Partial Indexes